On Eagleson's theorem in the non-stationary setup: Infinite dimensional results

 \begin{remark} When $|\bbE[S_{n,\nu}]-\bbE[S_{n,\mu}]|=o(b_n)$ (see Section \ref{SecCent} for conditions insuring that) we also obtain the convergence of $(S_{[nt],\nu}-\bbE[S_{[nt],\nu}])/b_n$ from the convergence of $(S_{[nt],\mu}-\bbE[S_{[nt],\mu}])/b_n$. \end{remark}

-\begin{remark} Theorem \ref{Theorem} shows that the weak invariance principles which follow from the results in \cite{DFGTV0} and \cite{DH} hold true also when starting from the Lebesgue measure on the underlying manifold, and not only for the equivaraint random measure $\mu_\om$ (random Gibbs measure). \end{remark}
+\begin{remark} Theorem \ref{Theorem} shows that the weak invariance principles which follow from the results in \cite{DFGTV0} and \cite{DH} hold true also when starting from the Lebesgue measure on the underlying manifold, and not only from the equivariant random measure $\mu_\om$. \end{remark}